luxuncang/Json-Rpc-X/README.md

 ## Summary

 `Json-rpc x` is a stateless and lightweight remote procedure call (RPC) protocol.
 This specification mainly defines some data structures and related processing rules.
 It allows to run in the same process based on socket, HTTP and many other different message transmission environments.
-It is an extension of `json-rpc 2.0`, including nested calls and object instantiation.
+It is an extension of `json-rpc 2.0`, including nested calls, object instantiation, and bidirectional calls.

 ## Appointment